Black Duncan in BR Days. PDF version

 These can be seen in this shot of the completed, but roofless, cab.

 The roof, which contains at least 11 parts in its simplest form, is a good example of the complexity of this model.
-Go to Top
+Back to Top

 The level of detail is very high and this behooves the modeller to take the time and trouble to build it properly.
 I also made it removable.